-The Society of Telecommunications Consultants (STC) is an international organization of independent telecommunications and information technology consultants who serve clients in business, industry, service organizations, and government.
-STC members share a common commitment to provide independent consulting services, and thus adhere to strict professional standards and a rigorous Code of Ethics.
+The Society of Technology Consultants International (SCTC) is an organization of independent telecommunications and information technology consultants who serve clients in business, industry, service organizations, and government.
+SCTC members share a common commitment to provide independent consulting services, and thus adhere to strict professional standards and a rigorous Code of Ethics.

-Speakers selected to present at STC conferences have the opportunity to network among consultants, end users and industry leading vendors in an atmosphere of collaboration and creativity.
-It's a fertile ground for the formation of strategic alliances, joint ventures and creative partnerships.
+Speakers will have the opportunity to network among consultants and industry leading vendors in an atmosphere of collaboration and creativity.
+This unique conference provides fertile ground for the formation of strategic alliances, joint ventures and creative partnerships.

 Session Topics and Formats